AdityaVadlamani/prob-distrs/README.rst

-prob-dists package
+prob-distrs package
 ==================

-Prob-dists is a package which deals with different probability distributions
+prob-distrs is a package which deals with different probability distributions

 Features